Did you know: Landfill and waste services are leading contributors to GHG emissions?

 Our research informs our calculations.
 Great Forest uses US EPA emissions factors together with Great Forest’s proprietary glass/metal/plastic emissions factors for a more accurate accounting of GHG emissions resulting from waste.
 The waste-related GHG metrics are inclusive of the transportation and processing of waste as per the GHG Protocol Scope 3 Category 5: Waste generated in operations.

+Now you can track your waste-related GHG emissions on the Great Forest Sustainability Metrics platform.
 Contact us if you are interesting in viewing emissions data on the metrics platform.